 Dental bonding includes preparing the tooth for the procedure by lightly etching the surface and applying a bonding liquid.
 Once the liquid sets, a plastic resin is applied and sculpted into the desired shape.
-Once set, the resin is trimmed, smoothed and polished to a natural appearance.
+Once set, the resin is trimmed, smoothed, and polished to a natural appearance.

 Bonding is used to repair or improve the appearance of a tooth.
-It’s usually used in cosmetic procedures to cover chipped teeth but can also be used as an alternative to fillings, to close up spaces or to fill in gaps.
+It’s commonly used in cosmetic procedures to cover chipped teeth but can also be used as an alternative to fillings, to close up spaces or to fill in gaps.

 How long does dental bonding last?

 Dental bonding doesn’t last as long as veneers, but the application should last approximately ten years if you are taking proper care of your teeth.
-This means avoiding hard candy, ice cubes and similar substances that can break down and crack the composite material.
+This means avoiding hard candy, ice cubes, and similar substances that can break down and crack the composite material.
 The length of the application is also affected by the area that was bonded, for example, an imperfect bite or grinding your teeth can cause the composite to break down faster.

 What is gum contouring?

 Gum contouring is a common procedure for people who dislike their ‘gummy’ smile.
 We simply remove some of the gum tissue and shape it to show off more of your natural teeth.

 Typically, this is a highly personal decision that is made based on how you feel about your gums.
 If your gums are uneven, or they cover too much or too little of your teeth, then you may be a good candidate for gum contouring or gum reshaping.

 Experience a Thoughtful Dental Practice That Cares